 And the smoking gun evidence does exist.

-Um so when Paige testifies, she is going to be behind closed doors, but Strck is going in front of the camera, and we'll see him for the first time.
+So when Paige testifies, she's going to be behind closed doors, but Strzok is going in front of the camera.

 Sarah Carter.

-Yeah, Strzok is in so much trouble, and it's incredible.
+Yeah, Strzok is in so much trouble.

-And then we know he went behind closed doors, and they were having a difficult time with him.
+And then we know he went behind closed doors and they were having a difficult time with him.

-I don't suspect, and I don't know what Greg's assumption is on this, that he is going to be as forthcoming in front of uh the public.
+I don't suspect, and I don't know what Greg's assumption is on this, that he is going to be as forthcoming in front of the public.

-Uh it's gonna be very difficult for him because we have seen too much evidence.
+It's going to be very difficult for him because we have seen too much evidence.

 There's too much out there.